US, Britain blame Russia for global cyber attack

 "They could be pre-positioning for use in times of tension," said Ciaran Martin, chief executive of the British government’s National Cyber Security Centre cyber defence agency, who added that "millions of machines" were targeted.

-A senior U.S. official, speaking on condition of anonymity, said there had been a steady increase in Russian cyber attacks in recent years.

-"It's harder to track, attribute and respond immediately to a cyber attack ... than it is to know who fired a missile," the official said.

-(Reporting by Jim Finkle and Doina Chiacu; Additional reporting by John Walcott and Makini Brice in Washington and Jack Stubbs in Moscow; Editing by James Dalgleish)
+(Reporting by Jim Finkle and Doina Chiacu; Additional reporting by Estelle Shirbon in London, John Walcott and Makini Brice in Washington and Jack Stubbs and Maxim Rodionov in Moscow; Writing by Will Dunham; Editing by James Dalgleish)